Niclosamide: Uses, Side Effects and Precautions

 Niclosamide Uses

-Niclosamide kills tapeworms when they come into contact with it.
-The worms that have been destroyed are then passed in the stool.
-However, they are often destroyed in the intestine, you might not find them.
-Niclosamide can only be obtained with a doctor's prescription.
+• Niclosamide kills tapeworms when they come into contact with it.
+The destroyed worms are passed in the stool, although they may not always be visible in the stool.

-Niclosamide can be taken without food (either 1 hour before or 2 hours after a meal).
-However, it is better taken after a light meal to avoid stomach discomfort (for example, breakfast).
+• Niclosamide can be taken without food (either 1 hour before or 2 hours after a meal).
+However, taking it after a light meal can help avoid stomach discomfort (e.g: breakfast).

-Niclosamide tablets should be chewed or crushed thoroughly before being swallowed whole with a small amount of water.
-If you're giving this medication to a kid, grind the tablets into a fine powder and combine it with a small amount of water to make a paste.
+• Chew or crush Niclosamide tablets thoroughly before swallowing them whole with a small amount of water.
+For children, crush tablets into a fine powder and mix with a small amount of water to form a paste.

 Niclosamide Side Effects